-The 2011 census provides basic demographic data on age, education, labor market par-The censuses are 1956, 1966, 1976, 1986, 1996, 2006, and 2011. ticipation, marital status, employment status, relationships within the household, as well as the number of children ever born, and pregnancy in the 12 months prior to the survey.
+The 2011 census provides basic demographic data on age, education, labor market participation, marital status, employment status, relationships within the household, as well as the number of children ever born and pregnancy in the 12 months prior to the survey.
 It also contains information on the household's dwelling and its amenities.
-It does not, however, have information on the labor market outcomes such as income and hours worked.
+It does not, however, have information on labor market outcomes such as income and hours worked.